feafarot/fEnjoy-theme/README.md

 [![Marketplace](https://vsmarketplacebadge.apphb.com/version/feafarot.fenjoy-theme.svg)](https://marketplace.visualstudio.com/items?itemName=feafarot.fenjoy-theme)

-# fEnjoy Theme
+# f-enjoy VSCode Dark Theme
 ## Intro

 This is dark Visual Studio Code editor theme.
 It's clear and soft.
 This theme were desigened mostly for TS/JS development.

+Please leave a review for the theme if you like it [here](https://marketplace.visualstudio.com/items?itemName=feafarot.fenjoy-theme#review-details).

-If you find errors or have suggestions feel free to open an [issue on github](https://github.com/feafarot/fEnjoy-theme/issues)
+If you find any issues or have suggestions feel free to open an [issue on github](https://github.com/feafarot/fEnjoy-theme/issues)

 ![Screenshot](https://raw.githubusercontent.com/feafarot/fEnjoy-theme/master/Screenshot3.png)